cloudentity/pyron/README.md

 Configure routing rules in `rules.json` and environment variables in `envs` file if required.

 By default, Pyron runs on 8080 port.
-Set `HTTP_SERVER_PORT` env variable to change it.
+Set `PORT` env variable to change it.

 <a id="run-standalone"></a>
 ### Standalone